IBM/ar-resume-with-visual-recognition/ios_swift/README.md

 > See [`ResumeAR/schema.json`](ResumeAR/schema.json) for additional information about the Cloudant database configuration.

-1. Run the app and point the camera view to your image.
+3. Run the app and point the camera view to your newly classified image.

 ### Resources